vitessio/website/content/en/docs/18.0/reference/programs/vtcombo/_index.md

 vtcombo is a single binary containing several vitess components.

 In particular, it contains:
-- A ZK topology server based on an in-memory map.
+- A topology server based on an in-memory map.
 - One vtgate instance.
 - Many vttablet instances.
 - A vtctld instance so it's easy to see the topology.